Achievable logoAchievable logo

 Direction of jump: Lateral and Vertical

-Instructions: With the barrier to one side, stand in an upright stance.
-Use a double arm swing and countermovement.
-Jump sideways over the barrier with both legs, keeping knees and feet together.
+Instructions: Stand upright with the barrier to one side.
+Use a double arm swing and a countermovement.
+Jump sideways over the barrier with both legs, keeping your knees and feet together.
 Land on the opposite side and repeat in the other direction.

 4-Hurdle lateral single-leg drill